Process of Divorce in Nigeria: Steps and Timeline (2026)

 A Registrar’s Certificate is mandatory for a valid statutory marriage.
 Without it, even a grand church wedding is legally void under the Act.

-So, if you had only a “mere” church marriage in an unlicensed venue or without the Registrar’s Certificate, your marriage is customary, and it can be dissolved by refunding the bride price or filing a petition in the Customary Court.
+So, if you had only a “mere” church marriage in an unlicensed venue or without the Registrar’s Certificate, your marriage is a customary marriage, and it can be dissolved by refunding the bride price or filing a petition in the Customary Court.

 Key Takeaways

-- If you had both a traditional and licensed church or registry wedding, you are under statutory marriage.
-You must file for divorce in the High Court if you want to dissolve the marriage.
+• If you had both a traditional and licensed church or registry wedding, you must file for divorce in the High Court if you want to dissolve the statutory marriage and file for divorce at the customary or area court for the dissolution of the customary marriage.

 Barriers or Bar to Divorce